M&Ms Pig Fat and Baby Food

 Chamonix, January 93.

-Inexperience coupled with heavy sacks and deep snow turned the shortish walk to the Jorasses into a two day marathon.
-Half way to the Shroud we collapsed into the snow, exhausted.
-Our bodys had no reserves left to give.
+Inexperience coupled with heavy sacks and deep snow turned the shortish walk to the Jorasses into a two-day marathon.
+Halfway to the Shroud we collapsed into the snow, exhausted.
+Our bodies had no reserves left to give.
 They’d been used up just keeping warm, living rough in the woods above Chamonix for the last two weeks.
-Our cheap diet of bread and Bosan, just wasn’t anough for winter alpinism.
+Our cheap diet of bread and Bosan just wasn’t enough for winter alpinism.
 The cold was horrible, with very little fat in our diet our feet froze even before we set foot on the mountain.
 We turned around while we still could and hurried back down our trench to Chamonix.
 Two Skiers stopped us on the Mer de Glace, concerned at our appearance “Are you Polish” they asked.

 PRE CLIMB FOOD